Over the years it has become exceedingly easy to migrate a website from one host to another.

 The most common mistake is that they almost immediately contact their old host to inform them of their decision to move their services to a new company’s servers.

-While it’s certainly a good idea to inform the old web host in a timely manner about future changes, doing so before the transition has been executed can result in not just downtime, but a complete loss of files and database information from the moment a cancellation is requested.
+While it’s certainly a good idea to inform the old web host promptly about future changes, doing so before the transition has been executed can result in downtime and a complete loss of files and database information from when a cancellation is requested.

 Web hosting companies usually cancel a plan almost immediately without waiting for the expiry of the current month’s service.
 This is seen as serving the consumer’s best interest, as they get an immediate, prorated refund of any remaining fees.

 However, it also means that every shred of data that has been uploaded is removed.
 In many cases, there is no opportunity to retrieve files and move them to the new web host.

 It is extremely hard to recover from this kind of downtime and it potentially means a loss of all content and data.

 Once a new hosting plan has been secured, migrate all files before cancelling the existing hosting plan held by the old company.
 It might be a good idea to allow the website to run on the new company’s servers for a few days to ensure that nothing was overlooked during the move.

 When everything is verified as properly transitioned, only then should the old hosting plan be cancelled.

 Login to your current hosting provider and obtain a copy of your website files and databases.

 Moving to a new web host should ensure that both the new and old hosting companies operate the same admin panel.
 Typically, this will be a choice between cPanel and Plesk.
 Here at Weave Hosting, we favour cPanel.